 This topic describes how to mount one or more NAS file systems on an Elastic Compute Service (ECS) instance when you purchase the ECS instance.

 One or more NAS file systems are created.
-For more information, see Create a General-purpose NAS file system.
+For more information, see Create a General-purpose NAS file system in the NAS console.

 After you create NAS file systems, you can purchase an ECS instance and mount the NAS file systems on the ECS instance on the buy page.
 This is the easiest way to mount NAS file systems.
 The following steps show you how to mount NAS file systems when you purchase an ECS instance.
 You can mount one or more NAS file systems on an ECS instance when you create the ECS instance.
 You can mount up to five NAS file systems on an ECS instance.